Imperial College School of Medicine: Campuses and associated hospitals

 Clinical attachments and teaching in years 1 (two weeks), 2 (five weeks), 3 (30 weeks), 5 and 6 (all year) are held at these hospitals.
-These hospitals also have small research divisions which are part of the Imperial College Faculty of Medicine.

 Notable staff and alumni

 The list below, including five Nobel Laureates in Physiology and Medicine, shows the notable past or current staff and alumni from Imperial College School of Medicine or from the various institutions which are now part of it.